litan/tefla/README.md

 Documentation is coming soon.
 For now, the [mnist example(s)][11] can help you to get started.

+Tefla is very much a work in progress.
+Contributions are welcome!

 An interesting fork of tefla is available here: www.github.com/n3011/tefla.
 Both projects are evolving independently, with a cross-pollination of ideas.

 [1]: https://github.com/litan/tefla/blob/master/tefla/convert.py